Lunite/get-webapp/content/root/promo.md

   description: Promotion
   keywords: Promotion
 ---
-Green Energy Together would like to make you a special offer — a complete solar package for your home at a discount price.
+Green Energy Together would like to make you a special offer — a complete solar package for your home at a discount price exclusive for Don't Waste Money referrals.

 ![solar panels](/img/net.jpg "Solar Panels")